BIGboss248/golang-graphql-practice/README.md

 #### Query with parameters

-we can query data with specific parameters for exaple the query below will return the last 2 persons
+we can query data with specific parameters for example the query below will return the last 2 persons

 ```json